-With sqlmap, we can automatically detect injectable parameters in a web application and dump whole databases, tables, or columns.
+With sqlmap, we can automatically detect injectable parameters in a web application and dump whole databases, tables, and columns.
 It also has built-in exploitation and password cracking automation features, though we won’t be exploring those in this post as we will be using Metasploit and Hashcat for these purposes.
 Instead, we will focus on exploiting the same SQL injection vulnerability as in the previous post, performing information gathering on the server, and dumping all its databases.

 To start using sqlmap, we need to provide it with the request file we saved earlier.
 Sqlmap can automatically parse the file and detect parameters that may be vulnerable to SQL injection: